Gwendalyn J. Randolph

-Gwendalyn J. Randolph is an American immunologist, the Emil R. Unanue Distinguished Professor in the Department of Immunology and Pathology at Washington University in St. Louis, Missouri, where she is currently co-director of the Immunology Graduate Program.
+Gwendalyn J. Randolph is an American immunologist, the Emil R. Unanue Distinguished Professor in the Department of Immunology and Pathology at Washington University School of Medicine.
 During her postdoctoral work, Randolph characterized monocyte differentiation to dendritic cells and macrophages and made advances in our understanding of dendritic cell trafficking and the fate of monocytes recruited to sites of inflammation.
-Her lab has contributed to the Immunological Genome Project by characterizing macrophage gene expression.
-Her work now focuses on the immunological mechanisms driving atherosclerosis and inflammatory bowel disease (IBD) by exploring lymphatic function and lipoprotein trafficking.
+Her lab has contributed to the Immunological Genome Project by characterizing macrophage gene expression and her laboratory has particularly contributed to our understanding of macrophages in the peritoneal cavity of mice and humans.
+Her work has also focused on the immunological mechanisms driving atherosclerosis and inflammatory bowel disease (IBD) by exploring lymphatic function and lipoprotein trafficking.

 Early life and education

 Randolph, born Gwendalyn Wilson, was born in the small farming town of Hart, Texas.
 She grew up helping her parents on their maize and cotton farm by tending to weeds and helping with harvests.
 At school at Hart High School, she showed an early passion for design and textiles, winning awards and funding to travel to New York and Los Angeles for her sewing achievements.
-She accepted a sports scholarship to play basketball at Wayland Baptist University in Plainview, Texas in 1987, and majored in biology.
+She accepted a sports scholarship to play basketball at Wayland Baptist University in 1987, and majored in biology.